kumar303/translator/README.md

 ## Hack on it

-To simulate serving static content from Github pages to Firefo OS you can run a simple NodeJS server:
+To simulate serving static content from Github pages to Firefox OS you can run a simple NodeJS server:

     git clone https://github.com/kumar303/translator.git